Help & About

 Read one translation as originally published.
 Select your translation from the dropdown in the header bar (tap the translation badge next to the book name).
 Publisher footnote markers shown in chapter text belong only to the selected translation, while Translation Difference Symbols can still appear if enabled.

 Generate a translation by selecting your preferred style and emphasis.
-These translations are generated using Claude Opus from the original-language text to provide a unique and independent take on what the original authors may have intended to communicate.
+These translations are generated from the original-language text to provide a unique and independent take on what the original authors may have intended to communicate.
+Available styles combine tone (formal, dynamic, paraphrase) with emphasis (accuracy, readability, devotional).
+The Divine Name is rendered “Yahweh” in all AI combos.
+Free tier offers one combo; Premium unlocks all nine.
+AI text is generated chapter by chapter — if a combination has not been produced for the passage you are reading yet, you will see a brief holding notice rather than placeholder text.

 A word-by-word view showing three rows for each word: the original Hebrew/Aramaic/Greek script, its transliteration, and the English equivalent with Strong's number.
 Tap any word to open the word study strip for detailed morphology, frequency data, and definitions.
 Best for in-depth language study.